alexzhangs/shadowsocks-manager/README.md

 ## Requirements

-This repo is tested under:
+This repo is tested with:

+* Python 2.7 on
+  * macOS Big Sur
-* AWS Amazon Linux (Not the Amazon Linux 2) and macOS High Sierra
+  * AWS Amazon Linux AMI
-* Python 2.7
 * Shadowsocks-libev 3.2.0 for Linux